magento/magento2-functional-testing-framework/docs/backward-incompatible-changes.md

 -  Files under test modules `ActionGroup`, `Page`, `Section`, `Test` and `Suite` only support a single entity per file.
 -  The `file` attribute from `<module>` has been removed from the suite schema. `<module file=""/>` is no longer supported in suites.
 -  Metadata filename format changed to ***`*Meta.xml`***.
 -  Only nested assertion syntax will be supported.
-See the [assertions page](./docs/test/assertions.md) for details.
 Here is an example of the nested assertion syntax:
    ```xml
    <assertEquals stepKey="assertAddressOrderPage">
       <actualResult type="const">$billingAddressOrderPage</actualResult>